Configuration > Overlays & Security > Business Intent Overlays

 Select the Match field and choose the match criteria from the menu.

-Click the Edit icon next to the ACL field.
-To apply default ACLs or create your own, select Add Rule in the Associate ACL window.
+Click the edit icon next to the ACL field.
+To apply default ACLs or create your own, click Add Rule in the Associate ACL window.

-To view your associated region within your overlay, select the Regions icon in the Region column in the overlay summary table.
-You can modify, remove, or edit overlay settings for a selected region by expanding the list at the right-top of the Overlay Configuration window.
+To view the associated region within your overlay, click Regions in the Region column in the overlay summary table.
+To modify, remove, or edit overlay settings for a selected region, select it from the Region drop-down list at the right-top of the Overlay Configuration window.
 For more information about Regions, refer to the help on the tab.

 Select the type of topology you want to apply to your overlay and network.
 You can choose between the following types of topology:

 Mesh: Choose Mesh if you want to make a local network.

 Hub & Spoke: Hubs are used to build tunnels in Hub & Spoke networks and route traffic between regions.
 If you choose Hub & Spoke, any appliance set as a hub will serve as a hub in any overlay applied to it.
 Hubs in different regions mesh with each other to support regional routing.
 To configure hubs, click Hubs at the top of the page.